Pablobasso25/Page-mercadoLibre/README.md

 2. Open the index.html file in your browser or use Live Server from VS Code.
 3. Explore the layout and customize the content as needed.

- ##🎨Cómo usarlo | How to Use
-- CSS3
-- Visual Studio Code (Live Server)

- ##🎨 Tecnologías usadas | Technologies Used
+## 🎨 Tecnologías usadas | Technologies Used
  - HTML5
 - CSS3
 - Visual Studio Code (Live Server)
-🙋‍♂️ Autor | AuthorPablo Basso
+## 🙋‍♂️ Autor | AuthorPablo Basso
 📍 Tucumán, Argentina

+🔗 GitHub Profile

+##  📬 Contribuciones | Contributions
-🔗 GitHub Profile📬 Contribuciones | Contributions¿Querés mejorar el diseño, agregar funcionalidades o dejar sugerencias?
+### ¿Querés mejorar el diseño, agregar funcionalidades o dejar sugerencias?

 Abrí un issue o hacé un fork del proyecto. ¡Toda colaboración es bienvenida!Want to improve the design, add features, or share feedback?
 Feel free to open an issue or fork the project.
-All contributions are welcome!Hecho con 💛 inspirado en MercadoLibre.
-Made with 💛 inspired by MercadoLibre.
+All contributions are welcome!  💛 inspirado en MercadoLibre. 💛 inspired by MercadoLibre.
-¿Querés que le agregue una sección de “To-do” con ideas para futuras mejoras?
-También podemos incluir una imagen de fondo o favicon si querés que se vea más realista.
-